How to become an engineering manager

 If you are looking for a specific engineering management qualification that gives you the skills and knowledge specific to the industry, considering an Engineering Management MSc or Engineering Management Postgraduate Certificate would be a brilliant decision for you.
 If you are looking for more general management skills like soft skills, with the opportunity to apply them to the workplace, an MBA might be the right choice.
 If you can see your progression and it doesn’t require a physical qualification, or you feel you have all of the knowledge and skills you need to progress, opting for that straight promotion decision might work best for you.
 However, having the qualifications behind you can give you the confidence to show your skills to seniors.

-Whatever route you choose to take into management, make sure that you weigh up your options and decide to best suit your personal and professional development.
+Whatever route you choose to take to become an engineering manager, make sure that you weigh up your options and decide to best suit your personal and professional development.

 Interested in studying Engineering Management MSc online at the University of Leeds?